Adult: Legal adulthood

 Young people under 21 in the US could also not purchase alcohol, purchase handguns, sign a binding contract, or marry without permission from parents.
 After the voting age was lowered, many states also moved to lower the drinking age (with most states having a minimum age of 18 or 19) and also to lower the age of legal majority (adulthood) to 18.
 However, there are legal activities where 18 is not the default age of adulthood.
 There are still some exceptions where 21 (or even higher) is still the benchmark for certain rights or responsibilities.
 For example, in the US the Gun Control Act of 1968 prohibits those under 21 from purchasing a handgun from a federally licensed dealer (although federal law makes an exception for individuals between the ages of 18 and 20 to obtain one from a private dealer if state law permits.)

 As of July 1984, the National Minimum Drinking Age Act mandated that all states raise their respective drinking ages to 21 to create a uniform standard for legally purchasing, drinking, or publicly possessing alcohol with exceptions made for consumption only in private residences under parental supervision and permission.
-This was done in response to reduce the number of drunk driving fatalities prevalent among young drivers.
+This was done in response to reducing the number of drunk driving fatalities prevalent among young drivers.
 States that choose not to comply can lose up to 10% of highway funding.

 The Credit Card Act of 2009 imposed tougher safeguards for young adults between the ages of 18 and 20 obtaining a credit card.
 Young adults under the age of 21 must either have a co-signer 21 or older or show proof (usually a source of income) that they can repay their credit card balance.
 Unless that requirement is met, one must wait until 21 to be approved for a credit card on their own.

 The Affordable Care Act of 2010 expands the age that young adults can remain on their parent's health insurance plan up to age 26.